PerkLab/BreastReconstruction/README.md

 # BreastReconstruction
 *Tool for breast reconstruction surgery planning*

 A 3D Slicer module to measure the breast volume difference given a 3D surface scan and breast boundaries markups as input.
+More information about the method is available [here](https://qspace.library.queensu.ca/bitstream/handle/1974/26146/House_Rachael_M_201904_MSc.pdf).

 ## Installation
 1. Clone or download the Breast Reconstruction Module [here](https://github.com/PerkLab/BreastReconstruction)